binfalse/BiVeS-WebApp/README.md

 ### Java Binaries
 Pre-compiled Java binaries can be found at http://bin.sems.uni-rostock.de/BiVeS-WebApp/

-### DOCKER image
+### Docker image
-Since version `1.6.2` we provide a DOCKER image at [the docker hub: binfalse/bives-webapp](https://hub.docker.com/r/binfalse/bives-webapp/).
-This image is automatically generated with every release of the BiVeS web application.
+Since version `1.6.2` we provide a Docker image at [the docker hub: binfalse/bives-webapp](https://hub.docker.com/r/binfalse/bives-webapp/).
+The image is based on an [Apache Tomcat image](https://hub.docker.com/r/library/tomcat/) and already has the BiVeS web application deployed as the default webapp of the Tomcat.

+It will be automatically generated with every git-commit to this repository.
+In addition, we are generated a new version with every release of the BiVeS web application [through maven](https://binfalse.de/2016/05/31/mvn-automagically-create-a-docker-image/)..

 Using Docker it is very easy and clean to run the web application.
+Just call

+    docker run -it --rm -p 1234:8080 binfalse/bives-webapp

+and a Tomcat will start and bind to port `1234` of your machine.
+Go ahead and open [http://localhost:1234](http://localhost:1234) to see if it's working! :)

 Do not hesitate to contact us if you need assistance.

 ## Usage
 The BiVeS web application expects an HTTP POST request with a job encoded in JSON.
 To for example compare the two files at `http://budhat.sems.uni-rostock.de/download?downloadModel=24` and `http://budhat.sems.uni-rostock.de/download?downloadModel=25` asking for the HTML report you could launch the following `curl` call: